THE RIGHT CROSS TO TAKE UP DAILY (Part 1)

 Paul took up his cross willingly; nobody forced it upon him!

-Since God didn’t force the cross on His Son or on any of the early disciples and apostles, therefore, don’t expect God to force your cross upon you.
+God didn’t force the cross on His Son or on any of the early disciples and apostles.
+You should therefore not expect God to force your cross upon you.
 You are the one to choose whether or not to take up your cross.

 The cross is a choice; you can either take it up or evade it through compromise or conformity with the world.